A Few Key Takeaways — Kitces Report

 1. Technology usage & benefit

-• Firms with client-centered philosophies (focused on client experience and quality of advice) report far stronger revenue outcomes than efficiency-centered firms—about $500,000 in revenue per advisor vs. $300,000, and $1M–$1.2M in total practice revenue vs. $400,000–$600,000.
+- Firms with client-centered technology strategies (focused on client experience and quality of advice) report far stronger revenue outcomes than efficiency-centered firms—about $500,000 in revenue per advisor vs. $300,000, and $1M–$1.2M in total practice revenue vs. $400,000–$600,000.

 2. Integration is the single biggest driver of advisor satisfaction with their technology stacks

-The report notes that integration “enables the various parts of the advisor tech stack to function as a cohesive whole.”
-Yet most firms still struggle here: fewer than one-third of advisors report that data flows automatically across their main applications, and only 10% have fully integrated workflows beyond those core systems.
-Advisors who fail to
+The report notes that technology integration “enables the various parts of the advisor tech stack to function as a cohesive whole.”
+Yet most firms still struggle here: fewer than one-third of advisors report that data flows automatically across their main advisor software applications, and only 10% have fully integrated workflows beyond those core systems.

-integrate often report the worst outcomes, while those who successfully implement integrations—especially between best-in-class tools—see much higher satisfaction.
+Advisors who fail to integrate their technology stacks often report the lowest satisfaction scores, while those who successfully implement best-in-class technology integrations—especially between CRM, financial planning, portfolio management, and marketing tools—see much higher satisfaction.

 3. AI: Interest without adoption